Azure/SaaS-Private-Connectivity/docs/tutorial/part3.md

 ![Managed Application deployment step 4](../../images/app-deploy-step-4.jpg)

-The managed application will start to deploy and should complete in just a couple of minutes.
+The Managed Application will start to deploy and should complete in just a couple of minutes.

 ![Managed Application deployment completed](../../images/app-deploy-completed.jpg)